XeroOl/notitg-mirin/docs/mods.md

 ---
 [Back to main page](..)
 # Mod List
-Here is a list of mods that are useful for making mod files.
+Here is a list of mods that are useful for making modfiles.
 There may be some missing mods or duplicates or aliases, but the list is relatively complete.

-Mods that have column-specific variants will have a visual indicator in the future.
+Mods that have column-specific variants are indicated with a `*`.
+To use them in modding, add the column number (0 indexed) to the end of the mod name.
+For instance, `arrowpath2` would be arrowpath on the "up" column.
 ```
-xmod
+*xmod
-cmod
+*cmod

-brake
+*brake
-boost
+*boost
 boomerang

-wave
+*wave
-waveperiod
+*waveperiod
-waveoffset
+*waveoffset
-wavesize
+*wavesize

 expand
 expandsize